Home Browse Potatoes, Onions and Exotics Index

 - How do I calculate shipping for my order?

 - Each division has its own shipping rates.
-(Seed order info, Organic Growers Supply shipping chart, Moose Tubers shipping chart, Trees shipping chart, Bulbs order info.
+(Seed order info, Organic Growers Supply shipping chart, Potatoes, Onions and Exotics shipping chart, Trees shipping chart, Bulbs order info.

 - Can I get an express shipment?